Updated on: February 8th, 2023

 As mentioned above, the growing amount of data has a negative effect on your costs.
 As we understand that the volumes can become overwhelming, we created a pricing model that is beneficial even for organizations that deal with millions of EDI transactions daily.

 Improving data quality

-To ensure that your data is flawless, we can set up logics for you that validate all the data against your business rules.
-You won’t need to do manual error detection anymore and therefore you’ll receive the information faster.
+To ensure that your data is flawless, we can set up the logic for you that validate all the data against your business rules.
+You won’t need to do manual error detection anymore, and therefore you’ll receive the information faster.

 We can handle any EDI format

 Our solutions can understand any data format and translate it to your preferred format while transferring the data to you or to your partners.
 Rapidly transforming the data will help you to process the information better and faster.

 What EDI transactions do we support?